Guardiola says tactical switch powered Man City to top of Premier League | Malay Mail

 City, who lead city rivals Manchester United by a point with a game in hand, are strong favourites to win a third English top-flight title in four years.

-Guardiola's men, who host Sheffield United on Saturday, will hope to avoid the fate of their Manchester rivals, who lost 2-1 at home to the bottom side in midweek.
+Guardiola’s men, who host Sheffield United today, will hope to avoid the fate of their Manchester rivals, who lost 2-1 at home to the bottom side in midweek.

-The City boss, speaking at his pre-match press conference yesterday, said he had switched tactics after a patchy start to the season.
+The City boss, speaking at his pre-match press conference on Friday, said he had switched tactics after a patchy start to the season.

 His side are now on an 11-match winning run in the Premier League and have won their past seven games.